 \subsection{Different aspect ratios}

-The aspect ratio of the disc has two influences here.
-The first is related to gas accretion (eq. \ref{eq1}), which is for some part proportional to $(r_H/H)^{9/2}$.
-At the beginning of the simulation, the planet is in this regime until the Hill sphere reaches 2/3 of the disc scale height and then switches to the regime where $\dot{M} \propto 0.14$.
+The aspect ratio of the disc impacts accretion in two ways.
+The first is related to gas accretion (Eq. \ref{eq1}), which is, to some extent, proportional to $(r_H/H)^{9/2}$.
+At the beginning of the simulation, the planet remains in this regime until the Hill sphere reaches 2/3 of the disc scale height and then switches to the regime where $\dot{M} \propto 0.14$.
 In \cite{Machida2010}, the different regimes are explained by the switch from a regime regulated by Bondi accretion to a regime governed by Hill accretion.
-This switch is visible in our work in the time evolution of the gas accretion rates in figures \ref{diffacc}, \ref{ontostarVSplanet}, \ref{diffaspectratio} and \ref{differentvisco}.
+This switch is visible in our work in the time evolution of the gas accretion rates in Figs. \ref{diffacc}, \ref{ontostarVSplanet}, \ref{diffaspectratio}, and \ref{differentvisco}.
 The aspect ratio has a direct influence on the mass at which the switch occurs.
-In top panels of figure \ref{diffaspectratio} we show the resulting planetary accretion rates for different aspect ratios, with $h = 0.03, 0.05$ and $0.07$.
+In top panels of Fig. \ref{diffaspectratio}, we show the resulting planetary accretion rates for different aspect ratios, with $h = 0.03, 0.05$ and $0.07$.
 As the aspect ratio increases, the switch occurs at higher masses and therefore at later time.
-For $h = 0.03$, the simulation directly starts in the regime $\propto 0.14$ (eq. \ref{eq1}) as the mass at which $r_H \simeq 2H/3$ is smaller than our initial mass of $\rm 20 \; M_\oplus$ ($\rm m_{switch} = 7.8 \; M_\oplus $).
+For $h = 0.03$, the simulation directly starts in the regime $\propto 0.14$ (Eq. \ref{eq1}) as the mass at which $r_H \simeq 2H/3$ is smaller than our initial mass of $\rm 20 \; M_\oplus$ ($\rm m_{switch} = 7.8 \; M_\oplus $).